CicadaKim/cicadakim.github.io/_includes/portfolio.md

 ##### Introduction
 - Mobile Sideview Shooting Game
+- Player is chased by huge zombie truck from left of the screen
+- Player should go to the right and shoot the zombies in front of him with various weapons

 ##### Development
-- Develop overall client gameplay
+- Developed overall client gameplay

 -----